openenclave/openenclave/docs/DesignDocs/AttestationApiRequirements.md

   trust, or being past its validity period
 * Other failure indicates that the call failed for any other reason

-## GetClaimValue call
+#### GetClaimValue call

 Inputs:

 * Claim set HANDLE
 * Claim ID
 * Metadata ID (defaults to none, meaning get the claim value itself).
-An identifier of a claim about a claim, such as the timestamp at which a given claim value was generated, if a timestamp is included along with the claim.
+This is an identifier of a claim about a claim, such as the timestamp at which a given claim value was generated, if a timestamp is included along with the claim.